Guide for a Child of an Addict

 Having a family member that suffers from addiction can be a challenging and overwhelming experience, especially if that family member is living in the same household.
 When that family member is the parent or parents of a child or children, it can make matters even more complicated.

-In many cases, the child of an addict may feel as though they don’t have the support that they need from their parent because of their addiction.
-Or, if the child is older, they may feel as though they have to be the one responsible for keeping the house in order.
+In many cases, the child of an addict may feel as though they don’t have necessary support from their parent because of their addiction.
+They may not have a strong emotional bond with their parent, or the entire family system may be tilted toward taking care of the addicted parent.
+Children of parents who abuse drugs often face neglect and emotional turmoil, which can lead to internalized feelings of guilt, anxiety, and anger.
+If the child is older, they may feel as though they have to be the one responsible for keeping the house in order.

 If you are the child of an addict, it’s important to remember that you are not alone in this journey.
 Keep reading to learn about the resources and support available as well as ways you can deal with an addicted parent while also not sacrificing your overall health and well-being.

-While no child wants to see their parent in a state of vulnerability or see them struggle, being able to properly identify the signs and symptoms of substance abuse and addiction can be a crucial first step in getting them the help they need before their addiction continues to worsen.
+While no child wants to see their parent struggle, being able to properly identify the signs substance abuse and addiction can be a crucial first step in getting them the help they need.
+Helping a parent seek addiction treatment before their addiction continues to worsen may make a major difference in their path to recovery.

 If you suspect that your parent may be struggling with substance abuse or addiction, below are some common signs to be on the lookout for: